danmason/xtdb/docs/src/content/docs/ops/guides/monitoring-with-grafana.md

 3. Use the query builder to search for traces by service name, operation, or other attributes.
 4. Click on individual traces to view detailed span information.

-Tracing provides introspection into queries, including:
+Tracing provides detailed introspection into query execution, including:

-- Which queries were executed
-- Individual query run times
+- Per-query execution times for performance analysis.
-- Cursor-level metrics showing time spent in operations like sorting (ORDER BY) and table scans
-- Query text (available in the `xtdb.query` span attributes)
+- Information on which queries were executed, available through the `xtdb.query` span attributes.
+- Lower-level operation timings, revealing how time is distributed across individual query operations.

 ![Query Tracing](/images/docs/query-tracing.png)